$50 million Lotto haul shared out among 10 lucky winners across NZ

 "Announcing the results of last night's draw took us longer than usual – we're really sorry to keep our players waiting," Winfield apologised.

-"The delay was because of the sheer volume of tickets purchased for the draw, and the fact that we sold more online tickets than ever before.
+"The delay was because of the sheer volume of tickets purchased for the draw, and the fact that we sold more online tickets than ever before."

 This is the seventh time Powerball has reached a Must Be Won draw with a jackpot of over $30 million.